Course Materials

 We are using the Python package of PuLP for the modeling language and plotly to draw the solutions.
 The output goes to csv files that can be opened in Excel.
 With this iteration, we wanted to get away from commercial solutions so that everyone would have access to the models.

-To install everything, follow the directions here.
+To run the Jupyter notebooks on your computer, follow the directions here.
 Then, here are some tips:

 1. To open Jupyter in Windows, go to the search bar at the bottom left and type in Juypter… and you should see the Juptyer note books